Our FTC disclosure's magnum opus awaits here. The following article was last updated on Dec 21, 2022 ...

 Anyhow, once removed you can hopefully disconnect the wires.
 In my case, some heavy poxy/adhesive was locking the plastic quick-connects to the horn itself, hence the needle nose pliers.
 The purple line is the positive.
 The black with a blue stripe is ground.
 Consult your Fiamm instructions for a diagram and mind the +/- markings on the unit itself.

 Using the included bracket, which is slightly longer than stock for clearance, install the Fiamm Freeway Blaster horn pretty much the same way you would the stock kazoo.

 Note the angle/position of the horn in terms of clock timing.
 Align everything so that your motorcycle's wires aren't stressed in any way.
 This insures safer, more reliable horn behavior.

 Be sure and test your front end's suspension clearance against the newly installed horn!
 Also, don't forget to give 'er a "yup, works" honk.
 I suggest doing so in an impolite neighbor's living room.

 What Motorcycle Horns Have YOU Used?

 There are other great horns on the market.
 Which ones have you tried?
 What do you like about each and why?
 Your input is invited.
-Post an article!
+Leave a comment!